-All Portland Chess Club and major (non-scholastic) events in the greater Portland area and throughout Oregon that are currently scheduled are listed here.
+All Portland Chess Club and major non-scholastic events in the greater Portland area and throughout Oregon that are currently scheduled are listed here.
 For the calendar that includes scholastic events, click here.
-See the upcoming 2018 schedule here.

 How the US team won gold at the 2016 Chess Olympiad-a discussion by team captain John Donaldson